 On 8 November every year, Hitler returned to the Burgerbraukeller in Munich to commemorate the anniversary of his failed Beer Hall Putsch of 1924.
-This was an event he would never fail to attend and though he would be well protected would he be in a confined public space for an extended period of time.
-This was to provide Elser with the perfect opportunity to assassinate the Fuhrer.
-He was a carpenter by profession and collected and repaired timepieces as a hobby and both were to prove vital elements of the plan he devised.
+This was an event he would never fail to attend and well protected as he was it provided an opportunity for someone to do him harm; that someone would be the loner Elser, who as a carpenter who repaired timepieces in his spare time was to utilise both in the plan he devised.

 Earlier on 1 September, war had broken out and Elser was concerned that as a result Hitler would cancel his visit, that wasn’t to be but the situation demanded that he return to Berlin the same night; normally he would fly but a thick fog had descended grounding all planes so he would be travelling by train.
 It meant that he would be leaving earlier than usual, a possibility that Elser hadn’t factored into his plans.

 Hitler would usually speak for around an hour and Elser had timed his bomb to go off 9.20 pm precisely well into the Fuhrer’s oration.
 It did so, just as he had intended and to devastating effect killing 8 people and injuring 63 more, many seriously.
 But not Hitler, he had left 13 minutes earlier.